 After being in a wheelchair for almost a year, he was encouraged to contact the GB Paralympian ski team.
 He went along to a meeting of the development squad and by the age of 10 was invited to join the team.
 At thirteen he was promoted to the Senior GB Elite Squad and began skiing in World Cup events.
-In 2014 at the age of 16 he was ranked number two in the World U18s and was selected to represent Great Britain at the Winter Paralympics in Sochi, then again in 2018 at the Winter Paralympics in Pyeongchang, and at four world championships.
-James remains number 5 in the world in super-combined slalom and super-G skiing.
+In 2014 at the age of 16 he was ranked number two in the World U18s and was selected to represent Great Britain at the Winter Paralympics in Sochi, in 2018 at the Winter Paralympics in Pyeongchang, and in 2022 in Beijing, where he secured his best ever finish of 6th in the Giant Slalom.

 Having been a passionate fan of cars and anything to do with racing since he was a child, James began to look for opportunities to start racing himself.
-He joined the team in 2021 and aims to compete for the first in the team’s BMW M240i in 2022.
+He joined the team in 2021 and competed in the Britcar Trophy Championship in 2022, in which he was crowned championship winner alongside his teammate Chris Overend.
+In 2023 he steps up to GT4 racing, driving our Mclaren 570S GT4 in the British Endurance Championship.

 “I’ve discovered over the years, that each apparent set back and disaster has only served to re-double my determination to overcome obstacles and to turn them into something positive